-Report Missing

-Payment at www.ser-vicesonline.opm.gov/

-RSR/MissingPayment

-or call the OPM.
+Report Missing Payment at www. opm.gov or call the OPM.
 183 How are NALC union dues withheld from my annuity checks?

 By completing Form 1189 through your local NALC branch, who in turn will forward it to NALC Headquarters in Washington, D.C.